-Standing the Kayak on End.
 Standing the kayak on end can cause the same type of damage and distortion as when you place it on its hull.
 By doing this, you are putting undue pressure on one end of the boat, which can cause cracks to form in the kayak and may even deform the shape of the bow or stern.
-Standing a kayak up is also very dangerous, increasing the chance that it can tip over and become damaged, or even worse, hurt a child or pet playing nearby.
+Standing a kayak up is also very dangerous because it increases the chance that it can tip over and become damaged, or even worse, hurt a child or pet playing nearby.

-Supporting the Kayak on the Bow and Stern Only.
-It may seem totally logical to hang your kayak while merely supporting the bow and stern.
-However, experts say this is also a mistake that can deform the hull of the boat.
-When a kayak is hung supporting only the bow and stern, the weight from the middle of the kayak can, over time, start to change the shape of the hull.
-This, as you remember, can cause major performance issues in the water.
+It may seem logical to hang your kayak in a way that merely supports the bow and stern.
+But when a kayak is hung supporting only the bow and stern, the weight from the middle of the kayak can, over time, start to change the shape of the hull.
+This, as you remember, can cause performance issues in the water.

+So what types of kayaks are prone to distortion caused by improper storage?
+All of them are.
+While kayaks with plastic hulls are the most prone to distortion and damage, over time, even those kayaks made from composite material and wood can become deformed due to improper storage.
 Inflatable kayaks can also become damaged during storage.
 To avoid this, the best practice is to deflate and disassemble the kayak just prior to storing it.

-Protecting Your Kayak from the Elements
+2. Protecting Your Kayak From the Elements

 According to experts, sunlight can gradually degrade almost any type of material, including wood, plastic and even fiberglass.
-Because of this, it is crucial that you store your kayak in such a way that you avoid direct sunlight.
+Because of this, it is crucial that you store your kayak in such a way that it avoids direct sunlight.
 Naturally, the best way to do this is to store your kayak indoors, such as in a basement or garage, but when that is not possible, there are a couple of things you can do, including:

-Use a Tarp.
 If you must store your kayak outside, a tarp can help keep it protected from the elements.
 However, when using a tarp to cover your kayak, it’s important that no part of the tarp is actually touching the boat.
 That’s because contact between an outdoor tarp and the kayak can cause mold and fungus, both of which can ruin your water-going vessel.
 Instead, place the kayak under a suspended tarp, being extra careful that the entire boat is out of the sunlight.

 If you must store your kayak outside, it’s important to take extra precautions during the rainy and snow seasons.
 Water that collects on and in your kayak can cause mold to grow over time, which, as we explained above, can quickly ruin your kayak.
 Tarps can protect your kayak from the rain and snow, but it’s important to check on your boat from time to time to ensure no water has leaked from the tarp onto the boat.